 Here is Shuhui Bu’s (布树辉) personal website.
 Currently, I am a professor at Northwestern Polytechnical University, China.
 I received the MSc and PhD degrees in College of Systems and Information Engineering from University of Tsukuba, Japan in 2006 and 2009.
 During 2009-2011 I was an assistant professor at Kyoto University, Japan.
-My research interests are concentrated on computer vision and robotics, including SLAM, machine learning, 3D reconstruction, 3D shape analysis, image processing, and related fields.
+My research interests are concentrated on perception and control of UAV, computer vision, and machine learning, and related fields.
 Recent activity can be found at News.